SkySkimmer/bot/README.md

 ## How to use the **@coqbot** instance ##

-### As a GitHub App

-This is the recommended installation method, as this is both easier to set up and it gives access to new features (related to GitHub Checks).

-Notes:

-- Installation as a GitHub App is still in an experimental stage and you may frequently receive requests to expand permissions.

-- The bot requires GitHub App installation and uses the installation token for all standard operations.
-A GitHub Personal Access Token (PAT) is optional and only needed for the Rocq minimization flows that must act as the `coqbot` user rather than the GitHub App.

 The bot can be installed as a GitHub App to either your account or organization ([link to app](https://github.com/apps/coqbot-app)).
 Once you finish the installation, follow these steps: